TruliParadajz/Napredno---LV5/readme.md

 After successfully finishing previous steps run migrations and then run the project through your browser.

 Login by clicking on Login button when Laravel is shown in the middle of a page.
-Here are hardcoded admin credentials.
-The other users are created using random string generator or a faker library, depending on a table.
+Here are hardcoded admin credentials as well as 1 teacher and 1 student credential.

 //ADMIN//
 username: nargz44@gmail.com
 password: admin
-//ADMIN//
+//TEACHER//
+username: 1@gmail.com
+password: 1
+//STUDENT//
+username: 11@gmail.com
+password: 11

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>